Best Apple AirPods alternatives Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Apple AirPods alternatives you can buy in 2021.

 With great battery life, the option of a wireless charging case and hands-free "Hey Siri" functionality, you can see why the Apple AirPods are so popular.
 But what are the best AirPods alternatives?
 If you're looking for a sportier pair, or a cheaper one, or one that takes them for sound quality, this is the page for you.

-We've rounded up the best AirPods alternatives for every taste and budget, so you're guaranteed to find a pair that suit.
+We've rounded up the best AirPods alternatives for every taste and budget, from cheap to premium, so you're guaranteed to find a pair that suits.
 All these pairs of wireless earbuds come with a charging case for topping up battery life.
 They can also be used to control your smartphone or tablet through physical buttons or in some cases touch-sensitive surfaces.

 If you're not blown away by the AirPods design, aren't convinced by the latest AirPods, or just don't use Apple devices but still like the idea of true wireless earbuds, this is the page for you.

-While you're here, why not check out our pick of the best headphones deals, which see plenty of big discounts on true wireless headphones.
-Or perhaps these AirPods deals will tempt you back towards Apple.
+While you're here, why not check out our pick of the best headphones deals, where you'll find plenty of big savings on true wireless headphones.

 Read the full review: Sony WF-1000XM3